AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

 ![Creative Cloud Hero Image](../assets/CCEbanner.png)

-As an enterprise creative, you need to collaborate with distributed teams, establish scalable processes, and comply with corporate systems and guidelines.
-These tutorials will help you learn new features in Creative Cloud—from an enterprise perspective.
+As an enterprise creative, you must collaborate with distributed teams, establish scalable processes, and comply with corporate systems and guidelines.
+These tutorials help you learn new features in Creative Cloud—-from an enterprise perspective.

 ## Click to view a product tutorial